andonisaenz/ML-AI-Projects/README.md

 ### 🚀 How to Explore the Project

-- 📄 The main code is available in the script employee_attrition.py
+- 📄 The main code is available in the script Proyecto Análisis Rotación Empleados.py

 - 📊 Visualizations and analysis are included in the Jupyter notebook EDA.ipynb